Updated: Oct 15

 Aged, fermented or cultured foods

-Soda (diet too) whether it is refined sugar or fake sugar they will impact you
+Soda (diet too), whether refined sugar or fake sugar, impacts you.

 Gluten and toast were on a couple of the lists; as I mentioned earlier, this is one that I am not always impacted by

-Dairy-this is another that had conflicting information which I will come back to.
-My recommendation be aware of yourself, your body and how you feel.
+Dairy-this is another that had conflicting information, which I will come back to.
+My recommendation is aware of yourself, your body, and how you feel.
 I am triggered by some dairy and not by others.

-Foods high in sodium-this is one I am newly watching as I had not been as in tune to it in the past.
+Foods high in sodium-this is one I am newly watching as I had not been as in tune with it in the past.
 I may have more to come here.

 If you are anything like me, you may be thinking, shit, what can I eat, right?
-Well, as I have said, pay attention to your body and how you feel, that is your biggest indicator.
+As I have said, pay attention to your body and how you feel, that is your biggest indicator.